Balagarh (community development block): Education

-Balagarh Bijoy Krishna Mahavidyalaya, a general degree college, was established in Jirat in 1985.
+Balagarh Bijoy Krishna Mahavidyalaya, a general degree college, was established at Balagarh in 1985.

 In Balagarh CD Block, amongst the 129 inhabited villages, 10 had no school, 40 had more than 1 primary school, 92 had at least 1 primary school, 27 had at least 1 primary and 1 middle school and 21 had at least 1 middle and 1 secondary school.

 Culture

 Library

 In Balagarh there is a 115 year's old public library named as Chandra Saraswati Pathagar.

-There is another big library of Sripur kalyan Samiti(125 year's) in Sripur Bazar Area which have wide collection of books according to the need and Jirat Ashutosh Smritimandir Rural Library is 88 year's old.
+There is another big library of Sripur kalyan Samiti (125 year's).

-Music

-Balagarh Dishari Cultural Association is carrying forward the musical tradition for more than 50 years.